mm6/InternetOfThingsCourse/projects/project2/Project2_S21.md

 }
 ```

-The mqttws31.js Javascript library can be included in your HTML file with this script tag:
+The mqttws31.js file holds the Paho library and can be included in your HTML file with this script tag:

 ```
 <script src="https://cdnjs.cloudflare.com/ajax/libs/paho-mqtt/1.0.1/mqttws31.js" type="text/javascript"></script>